RicoJia/ricojia.github.io/_posts/2023/2023-05-20-using-gdb-for-ros.markdown

     - ROS
 ---

+## Introduction

+GDB is **EXTREMELY** handy.
+I used to doing a lot of print statements, but now I use GDB a lot.
+The reason is simple: I can check multiple things at once without recompiling everytime, especially my compilation time is long.

 ## Concepts

 Debug Symbols in C or C++ are mappings from machine code to function names, variable names, line numbers, etc.